 How can I help reduce my out of pocket expenses?

 Check you have the right cover to suit your needs - depending on your policy, you can compare and change your cover in member account

 Choose a specialist registered with nib MediGap and ask if they’ll participate for you

 Ask for written confirmation of fees from your doctors and the hospital prior to your admission

 Ask your specialist about all potential costs that may be involved in your procedure, including the fees of other specialists involved

 Check if there are alternative options which could cost you less

 Ask your specialist if their anaesthetist is part of our GapSure network to help reduce your out of pocket cost

-Depending on your level of cover, you might have to pay an excess for your hospital stay when you’re admitted.
+Depending on your cover, you might have to pay an excess for your hospital stay when you’re admitted.
 This is paid directly to the hospital and is separate to your potential out of pocket expenses.

-Specialists can decide on the fees they charge for each patient, and these fees can vary significantly, sometimes by thousands of dollars.
+Specialists can choose how much they charge for each patient, and these fees can vary significantly, sometimes by thousands of dollars.